acallegaro-alt/acallegaro-alt.github.io/about.md

 </p>

 ## Editorial Board
-The goal of the Editorial board is to decide the topics (and the authors) of the paper to be published.
+The goal of the Editorial board is to decide the topics (and the authors) of the papers to be published.
 - Biostatistics: Stephen Seen (not yet confirmed)
 - Medicine: to be defined
 - Philosophy: to be defined